mjmlio/mjml/packages/mjml-hero/README.md

 ## mj-hero

-This element displays an hero image in the background of an email.
+This element displays a hero image in the background of an email.
 It behaves like an `mj-section` with a single `mj-column`.

 Set `background-height` and `background-width`